-The ground floor has two entrances: one from the large porch at the front of the house, and the second into a back hallway behind the kitchen.
+The ground floor has two entrances: one from the large porch at the front of the house, and the second to a smaller deck at the garage side of the rear of the house.
 All of the essential rooms in the house are located on the ground floor making a conversion to a fully accessible home possible.
-At the front of the house, the dining area and living room are discretely separated visually by the main structural support for the second floor, creating a much larger space in an otherwise compact plan.